esmyrnio/OpenMP_Project_2020/README.md

 2dWaveSolver.c solves the 2d wave equation using parallel programming.
 The equation is solved for a different number of threads.
 Parallel speedup and efficiency are measured for each case.

-t0,t5,t10,t20 files contain the numerical and analytical solution 3d plots for t = 0,5,10,20 respectively.
-(tside files contain the same 3d plots from a different point of view)
+t0,t5,t10,t20 files contain the numerical and analytical solution 3d plots for t = 0,5,10,20 respectively (tside files contain the same 3d plots from a different point of view).

 speedup and efficiency files contain the Parallel Speedup/Efficiency - Number of threads plots.